-Most cruise travelers sail happily and healthily, but anytime you step out of your daily routine, you let your physical guard down and become susceptible to all sorts of troubles.
-From Norovirus to swine flu, seasickness to dehydration and hangovers to jet lag, cruise ship passengers can easily succumb to a number of ailments.
+Most cruise travelers sail happily and healthily but anytime you step out of your daily routine, you let your physical guard down and become susceptible to all sorts of illnesses.
+From tummy troubles to head colds, seasickness to sunburn and hangovers to jet lag, cruise ship passengers can easily succumb to a number of ailments.

 Have we made you nervous?
 Don't be.
-It's relatively easy to stay healthy on a cruise ship if you take a few simple precautions.
+It's relatively easy to stay healthy and not get sick on a cruise ship if you take a few simple precautions.
 All you really need is a mental checklist and a few minutes a day.
-(Note to self: Pack the hand sanitizer, refill that water bottle, and apply sunscreen.)
+(Note to self: Pack the hand sanitizer, refill that water bottle and apply sunscreen.)

-Don't drink the water.
 I know we just told you to drink a lot of water, but in some destinations -- like Mexico or Egypt -- it's not necessarily safe to drink local water.
-Check the U.S. State Department's Web site (or the equivalent in your country of residence) for country-specific travel warnings; the section on "Medical Facilities and Health Information" will mention any restrictions on drinking water.
-In these destinations, you will want to drink only beverages in sealed bottles.
+Check the U.S. State Department's website (or the equivalent in your country of residence) for country-specific travel warnings; the section on "Medical Facilities and Health Information" will mention any restrictions on drinking water.
+In these destinations, you will want to drink only beverages in sealed bottles to avoid getting sick.

 Also, avoid ice and fruit where you'd eat the skin, as well as uncooked vegetables.
 Bring your own drinks and snacks from the cruise ship to be safe -- though do be careful about breaking local laws in port that prohibit bringing meats and cheese ashore -- and when in doubt, ask whether items have been made or washed with local water.